 “The Rose Festival is Portland’s Official Festival.
 The Foundation and the City have a long history of working together,” said Amanda Fritz (Portland City Commissioner in charge of Parks).
-“I am pleased to be here today to recognize this rather large and remarkable contribution from such a little store sitting up here in Portland’s amazing International Rose Test Garden.”
+“I am trampoline for water pleased to be here today to recognize this rather large and remarkable contribution from such a little store sitting up here in Portland’s amazing International Rose Test Garden.”

 “We’re proud of the fact that we have been able to support the city parks in this way,” said Frank Chinn (Portland Rose Festival President).
 “Our store staff does a great job of finding and offering unique rose themed items for souvenir hungry tourist.”

 The Rose Garden store carries a variety of rose and garden themed items and is Portland’s own rose themed specialty shop.
 Serving thousands of visitors each season from March to December the store is located at the south end of the parking area for the Washington Park Rose Gardens and right above the International Rose Test Gardens.
 Classified as a non-profit museum store — proceeds from the store go to help support Portland’s public rose gardens and the Portland Rose Festival.
 To commemorate the anniversary, the store is offering a 15% discount on most items until May 4.